 1. Plan Ahead: Set a Realistic Timeline and Budget

 An efficiently laid-out plan is essential to managing any renovation of a house.
-Unexpected delays and costs are part of the process, so it is important to create something as a barrier into your budget and timeline to safeguard against potential problems.
+Unexpected delays and costs are part of the process, so it is important to create a buffer in your budget and timeline to safeguard against potential problems.

 Work closely with your contractor to establish remodeling project milestones and discuss potential roadblocks; having a flexible mindset will help keep your stress levels in check.